iltommi/qdb-documentation/source/api/c.rst

 Streaming entries
 --------------------

 It is often impractical to download very large entries at once.
 For these cases, a streaming API is available.
+For more information, see :doc:`../concepts/streaming`.

 Initializing streaming
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^